jpgsantos/Subcellular_workflow/Docs/SBML_fix.md

 ## Real Shell Script

 The shell script [sbml_fix.sh](https://github.com/jpgsantos/Subcellular_workflow/blob/master/sbml/sbml_fix.sh) is similar to the R script but does not add the default units.
-It only fixes the really long `id`s that simbiology generates.
+It only fixes the really long `id`s that Simbiology&reg; generates.
 warning: it fixes everything _in place_.
 So, if this script stops working correctly at some point, it may destroy the file in question.

 But, this file is difficult to use for windows users, that's why the `R` script exists.